 While the applicator of choice is a paintbrush, you can also use a roller to apply the poly-coating.
 Using a roller means that you will not be leaving behind any form of brush marks.
-If you have selected to use a roller, you will need to dampen your roller using some mineral spirits, before you begin using it.
+If you have selected to use a roller, you will need to dampen your roller using some mineral spirits before you begin using it.

 Using a roller makes it a lot easier to achieve a uniform and smooth stroke, but they work best when used for a larger surface, while a roller can be cumbersome when tackling a small job.
 A roller is also not the best option should you be working on a non-flat surface.
 When recoating floors, a roller is a great way to save time during application.

-Which is Best for Flooring, Oil-Based or Water-Based Polyurethane?
+Which is Best for Flooring: Oil-Based or Water-Based Polyurethane?

-The draw of an oil-based poly is that it is going to be shinier, slicker, and smoother than the water-based poly.
-These features aren’t really necessary for a floor surface, as they can lead to the floor is slippery and hazardous.
+The draw of an oil-based polyurethane is that it is going to be shinier, slicker, and smoother than the water-based poly.
+These features aren’t really necessary for a floor surface, as they can lead to the floor being slippery and hazardous.
 This is something to take into consideration, particularly if the area is trafficked by the public, as a slippery floor is a liability.
 We would therefore suggest you rather stick with a water-based option.

 How Regularly Will I Need to Refinish My Wooden Flooring?

 With time your polyurethane coating will become damaged, and will require refinishing once again.
 It will be necessary to replace the finish, or simply do touch-ups, from time to time.
 Realistically you will only need to redo the floors once every 7 to 10 years, and depending on the volume of traffic using the floors, it may not even be that often.